 Physical Therapist Assistant

-The Physical Therapist Assistant program at GTCC prepares you to work in direct patient care, providing rehabilitation to patients and clients in a variety of health care settings.
+The Physical Therapist Assistant program at GTCC prepares you to work in direct patient care, providing rehabilitation to patients and clients in a variety of healthcare settings.
 Physical Therapist Assistants (PTAs) treat people of all ages under the direction and supervision of physical therapists.

 Program Accreditation